 - Biased responses: Response bias occurs when sample members are self-selected volunteers, as involuntary samples.
 The respondents tend to answer questions based on strong opinions about the subject.
 A good sample is representative; meaning each sample point represents the attributes of a known number of population elements.
-The end result of the survey may not be accurate.
+The result of the survey may not be accurate.

 - Easy to gather data and access: Finding respondents for the survey is easy as persons who have a strong opinion about the subject tend to give their feedback about the topic.
 The individuals choose to be involved as motivation is high regarding the topic.

 - Errors in data quality: This goes without saying; responses will tend to lean towards a specific idea compromising the data quality and making the data received very biased and unusable.

 A voluntary response sample in most cases will yield biased responses.
 Response bias is also caused by an inability or absence of desire to respond to questions correctly.
 The reason being, respondents already favor a specific type of outcome and will answer according to that outcome.
 If you are a researcher seeking quality, varied responses, always avoid this method.
 But if taking this approach is unavoidable, here are a few factors you must keep in mind to avoid bias as much as possible.

 - Keep questions short and clear: Framing the right survey questions means avoiding response bias.
 Respondents are more likely to answer a clearly understood question compared to a long complicated question.

 - Avoid leading questions: While designing your questionnaire, avoid asking hypothetical questions.
 Also, avoid forthright questions.
 For the question, ‘are you happy with the product or service?’, instead of giving a yes/no option, give them a variety of options to capture data more accurately.
 Example answer statements maybe – ‘I enjoy using this product/service,’ ‘This product/service meets my needs,’ ‘I wish I could get more out of the product/service,’ ‘The product/service is below my expectation.’